ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

 Hello.
 I'm Charlie Bury, a Screenwriter.

-Writing and film were early passions in my life, so I combined them and discovered the joy of screenwriting.
+Writing and film were early passions in my life, so I combined them and discovered the joy of Screenwriting.

-You can [Read my Screenplays](https://www.charliebury.com/screenplays/) on the site.
-I am open to educational and business-related enquiries.
-[Get in Touch](https://www.charliebury.com/contact).
+You can [Read my Screenplays](https://www.charliebury.com/screenplays/) online.
+Feel free to [contact me](https://www.charliebury.com/contact) with any feedback or business enquiries.

-Thank you for visiting.
+Thank you for stopping by.

 {{< figure src="/images/profile.jpg">}}